 Superman Exercise – How to Perform Different Types

 Once you’ve accomplished the classic stretches and poses, you can incorporate alternate versions of the popular technique to change your routine and enhance the movements’ intensity.
 For example, you can include weights such as a medicine ball or raise the alternate leg and arm to encourage balance, stability, and strength.
 Let’s inspect the substitute exercises you can complete and the higher intensity exercises to change your workout.

 We can perform the first exercises with a medicine ball to increase the workout’s overall intensity and help strengthen the abdominal, core, and spinal muscles.
-For the modified superman exercise, this technique includes holding the medicine ball between your hands.
+This technique includes holding the medicine ball between your hands for the modified superman exercise.
 As you stretch out and lift your arms and legs in a straight position, exhale and hold this position for around 5 seconds, after which you can perform three sets of 10 to 12 reps.